nguyentruonglau/bank-marketing/Readme.md

    3) bank-full.csv with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).
    4) bank.csv with 10% of the examples and 17 inputs, randomly selected from 3 (older version of this dataset with less inputs).
 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

-# How To Build APP

-## Library

-tensorflow, keras - machinelearning
-xlsxwriter - used to format the .csv file after exporting the file.
-tkinter - GUI
-seaborn, matplotlib - used to draw graphs
-## Build

-python Train.py